Nurego/nurego-js/README.md

     plan_description: '', // Plan description for flat rate, set if you want to display custom description
     display_cent_symbol: true, // Display cent symbol in case price is less than $1
     display_switcher: true, // Display switcher which lets you switch between Monthly and Yearly plans
+    display_period: false, // Display monthly/yearly text after plan price when switcher is on
     sign_up_button_text: 'Sign Up', // Text on Sign Up button ...
 }